sam-k0/ExamGen/README.md

 - "python-dotenv (>=1.1.1,<2.0.0)",
 - "flask (>=3.1.1,<4.0.0)"

+> [!IMPORTANT]
-On Linux, you may be missing fonts depending on your language.
+> You may be missing fonts depending on your language.
-For Korean, that is `fonts-nanum`. (`sudo apt install fonts-nanum`)
+> For Korean, that is `fonts-nanum`. (`sudo apt install fonts-nanum`)
+> If this is not installed, Characters may render incorrectly.